 If you would like to receive these updates, please email

 Queensland Rail understands the vital connective role that public transport plays for many people to participate in their community and is committed to improving access to our passenger rail services.
 To this end, the Queensland Rail Accessibility Action Plan provides:

-- Our achievements to date in providing improved access, as well as;
+- Our achievements to date in providing improved access

 - Our focus and plans for continued progress towards and beyond the 2017 round of targets under the Disability Standards.